FaceBook IconTwitter LogoYouTube LogoLinkedin IconInstagram IconFlickr Icon

 By agreeing to serve a chapter as the Chapter Advisor, you exemplify what every chapter member should strive to one day be — a loyal, dedicated, alumnus member of an organization whose membership lasts a lifetime.

 Chances are your higher education experience was positively influenced by an individual older than you.
 You respected and admired this individual and held him or her in high regard.
-Keep this individual in mind as you fulfill your responsibilities as advisor.
-Hopefully, undergraduate chapter members will think of you in the same way.
+Keep this individual in mind as you fulfill your expectations as advisor.
+Hopefully, collegiate chapter members will think of you in the same way.
 As advisor, you will have opportunities to positively impact the lives of many individuals.

 Your consistent presence at weekly chapter meetings, lending a hand when able, and ability to advise and consult will play a dynamic role in the chapter and its success.